IU-PR/xai/content/docs/Groups/Learnable_Attention_Pruning.md

     </tr>
 </table>

-These results show that Megatoken preserves key information while significantly reducing sequence length — achieving high fidelity reconstruction with fewer tokens.
+These results show that Learnable Attention Pruning preserves key information while significantly reducing sequence length — achieving high fidelity reconstruction with fewer tokens.

 ## Explainability

-Megatoken doesn't just compress sequences — it preserves what matters.
+Learnable Attention Pruning doesn't just compress sequences — it preserves what matters.
 But how do we know the retained tokens still carry the core meaning?
 And how can we peek into what the model thinks is important?